renatolinsdigital/dweeb-fight-react/README.md

 # Dweeb Fight

  Fighting mini-game with open configuration.
-Demo: https://dweeb-fight.herokuapp.com
+[Click here](https://dweeb-fight.herokuapp.com/?target=_blank) to see the demo.

 # Running